gautham121krishnan99/machine-learning-infection-probability-code/README.md

 lrcostfunction calculates cos
-training.mat does gradient descent. diuresis for time series prediction. data files have to be loaded externally.
+training.mat does gradient descent. diuresis for time series prediction. data files have to be saved as X or X_test.